SpaceX rocket being tested in Texas explodes, but no injuries reported

 “A safety clear area around the site was maintained throughout the operation and all personnel are safe and accounted for,” SpaceX said in a statement on the social platform X.

+Following the back-to-back explosions, one of the 403-foot (123-meter) Starship rockets, launched from the southern tip of Texas, tumbled out of control and broke apart on May 27.
+SpaceX had hoped to release a series of mock satellites following liftoff, but that got nixed because the door failed to open all the way.
+Then the spacecraft began spinning and made an uncontrolled landing in the Indian Ocean.

+At the time, SpaceX CEO Elon Musk called the launch “a big improvement” from the two previous demos and promised a much faster launch pace moving forward, with a Starship soaring every three to four weeks for the next three flights.

-CEO Elon Musk 's SpaceX said there were no hazards to nearby communities.
+SpaceX said Wednesday night’s explosion posed no hazards to nearby communities.
 It asked people not to try to approach the site.

 The company said it is working with local officials to respond to the explosion.